University of California, Davis: Athletics

-The official school mascot is the mustang.
+The official school mascot is the Aggies.

 Sustainability

 UC Davis has implemented many environmentally sustainable features on campus.
 In the Fall of 2010, UCD opened a renovated Dining Commons in the Cuarto living area.
 The dining hall uses local produce and promotes sustainability.
 The university operates twenty LEED-certified buildings across three of the five overarching LEED categories.
 Examples include the Robert Mondavi Institute for Wine and Food Science, the first brewery, winery or food-processing facility in the world to achieve Platinum-level certification and the Tahoe Environmental Research Center (TERC) at Lake Tahoe, one of only five laboratories in the world to achieve Platinum-level certification.
 It developed UC Davis West Village as a "zero net energy" community.

 The university received two Best Practice Awards at the 2009 annual Sustainability Conference, held by the University of California, California State University and the California Community Colleges, for the campus's lighting retrofit project and sustainable design in new construction.